 - Unsanctioned offers: If you make an offer without your insurer's prior written consent, then an insurer can reduce the payments they make.

-No. Public liability insurance is different from employer's liability insurance.
-Public liability protects you financially against claims made by members of the public or other businesses, but not for claims by employees.
-On the other hand, employers' liability protects you against claims made by current or former employees for injuries or illnesses sustained due to work.
+No. Public liability insurance protects you financially against claims made by members of the public or other businesses, but not for claims made by current or former employees for injuries or illnesses sustained due to work.

 No, employers' liability is not the same a professional indemnity insurance.
 Employers' liability insurance covers claims against you by an employee for injuries or illnesses sustained due to work.
-Professional indemnity insurance protects you from negligence claims from your clients for work they deem to be inadequate.
+Professional indemnity insurance protects you and your business from negligence claims from your clients for work they deem to be inadequate.